bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Introduction to Stream Juggler Platform
 ----------------------------

 Stream Juggler Platform (**SJ-Platform**) is an open source, scalable solution for real-time and micro-batched unbounded streams processing.
-The system fits for building a event processing systems and allows a developer to construct connected pipelines for analyzing data streams. **Stream** is unbound sequence of events processed sequentially from the oldest ones to newest ones.
+The system fits for building an event processing systems and allows a developer to construct connected pipelines for analyzing data streams. **Stream** is unbound sequence of events processed sequentially from the oldest ones to newest ones.
 SJ-Platform is built to be smooth and easy to understand and learn for an average developer who knows Scala language.
 The system doesn't require any specific knowledge of mathematical concepts like some competing require.
-Thus it makes it easy for a common type engineer to solve stream processing tasks.
+Thus, it makes it easy for a common type engineer to solve stream processing tasks.

 Basically, SJ-Platform is inspired by `Apache Samza <http://samza.apache.org/>`_, but has a lot of features which Samza doesn't provide, like exactly-once processing capability, integrated RESTful API and Web UI and lots of others.

 Stream Processing Systems are widely used in the modern world.
 There are a lot of cases where developers should use stream processing systems.
-All those cases are usually involve large data streams which can not be handled by single computer effectively, specific requirements applied to computations like processing idempotence, exactly-once processing and predictable behaviour in case of crashes.
+All those cases are usually involve large data streams which can not be handled by a single computer effectively, specific requirements applied to computations like processing idempotence, exactly-once processing and predictable behaviour in case of crashes.
 Every stream processing platform is a framework which enforces certain code restrictions guaranteeng that the processing is stable and results are reproduceable if a developer follows the restrictions.

 There are many systems which can compete today - Apache Spark, Apache Kafka, Apache Flink, Apache Storm are the most famous.
 Every system has its own strenghts and weaknesses, making it better or worse for certain cases.
 SJ-Platform also has such features.
 But we developed it to be universal and convinient for broad range of tasks.
 We hope the features of SJ-Platform make developers solve and support tasks faster and system engineers operate clusters easily.

 Every stream processing system must be fast and scalable.
 This is the most important requirement.
 SJ-Platform is fast and scalable as well.
-It is written in `Scala <https://www.scala-lang.org/>`_ language - well known JVM language which is fast and provides an access to lots of open source libraries and frameworks.
-From the other hand, horizontal scaling is vital for stream processing systems which require the capability to distribute computations between compute nodes.
-SJ-Platform achieves that goal with help of well-known distributed scheduler system Apache Mesos.
+It is written in `Scala <https://www.scala-lang.org/>`_ language - well known JVM language which is fast and provides an access to lots of open-source libraries and frameworks.
+On the other hand, horizontal scaling is vital for stream processing systems which require the capability to distribute computations between compute nodes.
+SJ-Platform achieves that goal with the help of well-known distributed scheduler system - Apache Mesos.

 SJ-Platform stands on shoulders of well-known technologies which simplify the deployment and operation and support best industrial practices.
-Core SJ-Platform technologies are mentioned in following list:
+Core SJ-Platform technologies are mentioned in the following list:

 1. `Apache Mesos <http://mesos.apache.org>`_ - universal distributed computational engine;
 2. `Apache Zookeeper <http://zookeeper.apache.org>`_ - distributed configuration and coordination broker;